 - Prof. Kalpana Kannabiran, Council for Social Development, Hyderabad

-- Prof. Andreas Pettenkofer, Max Weber Kolleg, University of Erfurt
+- PD Dr. Andreas Pettenkofer, Max Weber Kolleg, University of Erfurt

 - Prof. Beatrice Renzi, Max Weber Kolleg, University of Erfurt